 How a city is thriving is reflected in its nightlife, the time after dusk, when we bump into neon flashes, long weaving traces of taillights, and silhouettes of hurrying people.

-The Chinatown of Yangon, located to the west of Sule Pagoda, is constituted from several bursting streets, with 19th Street is the main center.
-Pretty similar to the old town streets nearby, Chinatown bears some significant features making it stand out, such as Chinese temple and Georgian Colonial doors, similar to ones in Singapore or Malaysia.
+The Chinatown of Yangon, located to the west of Sule Pagoda, is constituted from several bustling streets, with 19th Street is the main center.
+Pretty similar to the old town streets nearby, Chinatown bears some significant features making it stand out, such as Chinese temples and Georgian Colonial doors, comparable to ones in Singapore or Malaysia.

 The Yangon Circular Railway may be the most effortless way to explore the whole picture of Yangon, from the crowded central quarter to the vibrant suburb up north.
 The system was built back from British colonial time (with coaches are being subsidized by Japan, sometimes you can see printed boards in Japanese), not very fast and comfortable yet sizzling hot without air conditioners actually, the journey is indeed worthy for any backpacker not seeking a sumptuous vacation.